deeppaz/serenes/README.md

 # pixelarts

-You can find all background gifs here. feel free pushing the backgrounds you want to see on the player [gifs](https://github.com/deeppaz/serenes/blob/master/src/data/BGif.json)
+You can find all background gifs [here](https://github.com/deeppaz/serenes/blob/master/src/data/BGif.json). feel free pushing the backgrounds you want to see on the player

 <br>
 <br>